ninakali/ninakali.github.io/notes/win2/index.md

 <p class="imgdesc">Windows Application Manager aims to solve the same problem, but cheaper.</p>

 ![win2live/21_paint_dan.png](win2live/21_paint_dan.png)
-<p class="imgdesc">ZSoft Paintbrush is a bit of a pain to use on Windows, because Windows only supports 8 colours in VGA mode.
-But it looks just like Microsoft Paintbrush from Windows 3.0.</p>
+<p class="imgdesc">ZSoft Paintbrush is a bit of a pain to use on Windows, because Windows only supports 8 colours on the most common video cards (EGA and VGA, both normally support at least 16 colours).
+But the program itself looks just like Microsoft Paintbrush from Windows 3.0.</p>

 ![win2live/22_paint_yaga.png](win2live/22_paint_yaga.png)
 <p class="imgdesc">That's right!
 Because Microsoft has licensed ZSoft Paintbrush for its MS Mouse and MS Windows.
 Also. you can tell that I just needed an excuse to add two screenshots of the program...</p>